 Artificial intelligence: a key technology

 Hardly any other technology is changing the world of work, or indeed people’s everyday lives, as quickly and fundamentally as artificial intelligence is (AI).
-That’s why this future field is in focus, not only in German politics but also in business and research.
+That’s why it is in focus, not only in German politics but also in business and research.
 AI programs have long been used in many companies, and new applications are being developed at universities and by nascent start-ups.
 The German government supports these developments with funding programmes.

 The German government already launched an AI strategy in 2018 aimed at continually stepping up investment in this key technology.
 Building on this, the Federal Ministry for Education and Research (BMBF) presented an “Artificial Intelligence Action Plan” in November 2023 that identifies eleven central areas of action: from funding centres of AI excellence to the expansion of computing capacity.
-The BMBF alone will be investing more than 1.6 billion euros in AI in the current legislative period until the next Bundestag elections Elections Every four years, the parties stand in the general elections to the Bundestag.
-Traditionally, the turn-out is high in Germany, and following a high in the 1970s, when the turn-out was over 90 percent, since reunification it has been around 80 percent.
-76.6 per cent of eligible voters took part… Read more › in 2025.

 For Germany to hold a top-class position, research at universities, non-university research organisations and companies is vital.
 According to the Action Plan, Germany and Europe are world leaders in this field.
 This is based on key indicators such as the number of AI publications and citations, and the country’s contributions to the development of open-source AI software: in these terms, Germany regularly ranks among the best five or six nations.